SophyManwa/Credit-Card-Analysis/README.md

 ### Tools Used

 - Excel
+- SQL
 - Microsoft Power Bi

 ### Data Preparation

-In the initial data preparation phase, i performed the following task:
+In the initial data preparation phase, i performed the following tasks:

   1. Data Loading and Transformation
   2. Data Cleaning and formatting